 The indirect sales channel isn’t going to disappear within the airline industry; in fact, it’s going to continue to make up a large portion of your airline’s sales growth in the future.
 Through effective management of your travel agencies partners, you can easily identify top performers, establish the proper incentive contracts, and reach your sales targets every single time.

-Accelya’s Travel Agency Channel Management Suite can help you do all this and more.
+Accelya’s Channel Management capabilities can help you do all this and more.
 Accelya’s offers a single platform for end-to-end functionalities around travel agency management, thus having a better handle on your indirect sales.
 We give you the potential to help your airline growth its travel agency sales revenues by up to 10%!